akseidel/pywordletool/FMWM_Readme.md

 ### Magic Words Finder

 * The **FMWM** can find all the Order M Magic Words for any particular word.
 An Order 1 Magic Word is a word that reduces the possible guesses down to just the solution word.
 In other words a Magic Word used as a first guess, or as any guess, played in hard mode, forces the next fitting guess to be the solution.
 Likewise, an Order 2 Magic Word reduces the possible guesses to two words, one of which is the solution word.
 Magic word finding is initiated using the command line arguments **-m M**.
 See the **Command Line Options** section below for more information.
 (Note: Actual 'hard mode' does not follow grey clues. 'hard mode' here requires following every green, yellow and grey clue.)
-* **FMWM** currently does not find all Magic words for target words that contain multiple instances of any letter.
-This is a bug.

 ### Requirements To Run FMWN